Timeline of the Yemeni revolution (January – 2 June 2011): 16 February

 About 500 people protested in Aden, calling to "overthrow the regime" and for President Saleh "to leave".
 Two were shot dead by police.
-In Sana'a, hundreds of students protesting against the President were attacked by supporters of the President armed with batons, stones and daggers.
+In Sanaa, hundreds of students protesting against the President were attacked by supporters of the President armed with batons, stones and daggers.
 Judges continued a sit-in that started on 15 February calling for greater independence for the judiciary, for the members of the Supreme Judicial Council to be dismissed, and for higher salaries.

-Various witnesses said the anti-government protesters had gathered at Sana'a University in the capital and clashed with loyalists armed with batons and daggers.
+Various witnesses said the anti-government protesters had gathered at Sanaa University in the capital and clashed with loyalists armed with batons and daggers.
 At least four people were wounded in a similar confrontation on the 16th, as student demonstrators were trying to march from the university toward the city centre and threw rocks at their government attackers, as they continued marching from the university.
 One person was also killed during a clash between demonstrators and police in Aden.

 17 February

-About 2,000 protesters, both anti-government and pro-government wearing Yemeni flags as headbands and capes, faced off against each other on Sana's Al Rabat Street around noon.
+About 2,000 protesters, both anti-government and pro-government wearing Yemeni flags as headbands and capes, faced off against each other on Sanaa's Al Rabat Street around noon.
 Stones and pieces of concrete were thrown and the anti-government and pro-government groups sometimes ran towards each other.
 Police arrived after over an hour of clashes and fired warning shots into the air until all protesters left the area.

 A group of influential clerics in Yemen have called for the formation of a national unity government that would see the opposition represented in key ministries, followed by elections in six months.
 They say the move would place Yemen in the same situation as Egypt and Tunisia, without suffering bloodshed.

 On 17 February, in a seventh day of clashes, some supporters of the Yemeni government clashed with anti-government demonstrators calling for Saleh's ouster.

 18 February – "Friday of Anger"

-In the largest demonstrations yet, tens of thousands of Yemenis took part in anti-government demonstrations in Sana'a, Taiz and Aden for a "Friday of Fury", as it was termed by protest organisers, with pro-government supporters also rallying in several cities.
-In the capital, Sana'a, the crowd marched towards the presidential palace, chanting anti-government slogans, despite riot police attempting to stop them from doing so.
+In the largest demonstrations yet, tens of thousands of Yemenis took part in anti-government demonstrations in Sanaa, Taiz and Aden for a "Friday of Fury", as it was termed by protest organisers, with pro-government supporters also rallying in several cities.
+In the capital, Sanaa, the crowd marched towards the presidential palace, chanting anti-government slogans, despite riot police attempting to stop them from doing so.
 Three people have been killed in the demonstrations with one of the deaths happening after a hand grenade was thrown at anti-government protesters in Taiz.
 There were also reports of gunfire during a rally in Aden, where riots flared overnight, with protesters setting fire to a local government building and security forces killing one demonstrator.